tmhglnd/th.comp/README.md

 ## About

-A mono Dynamic Range Compressor (DRC) with a softknee, makeup-gain and a side-chain functionality.
+A mono Dynamic Range Compressor (DRC) with a softknee, makeup-gain and a Side-chain Detection functionality.
 Left inlet is the signal to be compressed, the right inlet is the signal for the side-chain.
-All parameters are set with messages on the left inlet.
+All parameters are set with messages on the left inlet or with attributes in the object.
+See the helpfile for detailed description.

 ## Sources